nwthomas/programming-resources/README.md

 ## Contributing

-If you are an alumni or a member of an older cohort that would like to pass on tips for success to new classes and cohorts at Lambda, please either contact me on Slack or submit a pull request to update the document on GitHub.
+If you are an alumni or a member of an older cohort that would like to pass on tips for success to new classes and cohorts at Lambda, please either contact me on Slack or submit a pull request to update this repository.
 This document is meant to grow with time.

 ## Author